On Data-based Nash Equilibria in LQ Nonzero-sum Differential Games

-In recent years, there has been an increasing interest in control design using measured data from a dynamical system, and without knowledge of a parametric system model.
-Many of the recent results in data-based control are based on the result known as Willems' fundamental lemma \citep{WillemsRapMarDe2005}, which states that every input-output trajectory of a dynamical linear system can be expressed in terms of a single measured persistently excited input-output trajectory.
-In the current control literature, there are now many different data-based control methods for discrete-time systems (see, e.g., \cite{MarkovskyDor2023} and the references therein), as well as for continuous-time systems \citep{RapisardavanCam2024,EisingCor2025,LopezMulAUT2025}.
-Some model-free solutions of nonzero-sum games for dynamical systems have been obtained, using mostly dynamic programming methods \citep{Vamvoudakis2015,Songetal2021,Xieetal2025}.
-These methods often formulate their equations exploiting the properties of the Kronecker product, which results in inefficient computations \citep{LopezMuCDC2023}.
-Data-based solutions for discrete-time NZS games have also been obtained using ideas based on Willems' lemma in \cite{Nortmannetal2024}.
-Although the algorithms presented there are applicable even when the players' cost functions are unknown, they require collecting new data from the system at every iteration.
+In recent years, there has been an increasing interest in control design using only measured data.
+Many of the recent results in data-based control are based on Willems' fundamental lemma \citep{WillemsRapMarDe2005}, which states that every input-output trajectory of a dynamical linear system can be expressed in terms of a single persistently excited trajectory.
+In the current literature, there are now many different data-based control methods for discrete-time (see, e.g., \cite{MarkovskyDor2023} and the references therein) and continuous-time systems \citep{RapisardavanCam2024,EisingCor2025,LopezMulAUT2026}.
+Some model-free solutions of nonzero-sum differential games have been obtained using dynamic programming methods \citep{Vamvoudakis2015,Songetal2021,Xieetal2025}.
+These methods often exploit the properties of the Kronecker product, resulting in inefficient computations \citep{LopezMuCDC2023}.
+Data-based solutions for discrete-time NZS games have also been obtained using ideas based on Willems' lemma in \cite{Nortmannetal2024}, but those algorithms require collecting new data from the system at every iteration.

 The literature discussed above concerns results for deterministic NZS games, where noise-free measurements of the full state vector are assumed to be available.
-In \cite{RhodesLuen1969,SaksenaCruz1982}, the stochastic nonzero-sum differential game is solved, where each player has access to a different noisy output signal and a state estimator must be designed along with the controller.
-As it is discussed there, the truly optimal (Nash equilibrium) strategies require the implementation of infinite-dimensional observers.
-This inconvenience is addressed by reformulating the problem as determining the optimal controller for each agent based specifically on an $n$-dimensional state observer.
-To the best of our knowledge, the solution of this problem does not currently have a data-based counterpart.
-Note that in \cite{ZhangWanCao2024}, a different formulation of a stochastic differential game is solved.
+In \cite{RhodesLuen1969,SaksenaCruz1982}, the stochastic nonzero-sum differential game is solved, where each player has access to a different noisy output signal.
+As it is discussed there, the truly optimal (Nash equilibrium) strategies require the use of infinite-dimensional observers.
+A practical solution is obtained by determining instead the optimal controllers based on an $n$-dimensional observer.
+The solution of this problem does not currently have a data-based counterpart.
+Note that in \cite{ZhangWanCao2024}, a different stochastic differential game is solved.